KEYNOTE SPEAKERS

 – Received DDS degree from University of Naples “Federico II”, Italy in 1993

-– Received MSc and Specialty Orthodontic Degree from Aarhus University, Denmark
+– Received MSc in Dentistry and Specialty Orthodontic Degree from Aarhus University, Denmark in 1999.

-– Received Prof. title from University of Pavia Italy in 1999.
+– Clinical Assistant Professor, Department of Orthodontics, University of Pavia, Italy in 1999.

-– Current work positions: Private Clinic “Vittotio Cacciafesta” in Milan, Italy and
+– Private Clinic in Milan, Italia and Stevenage, UK.

 Abstract